Medical Terms Glossary

 Deep Vein Thrombosis DVT Is a blood clot that develops within a deep vein in the body, usually in the leg, which can lead to serious health complications.

-Dementia A mental disorder characterised by a progressive loss of intellectual abilities, impairment of memory, judgement and personality changes.
-There are several forms of dementia, with Alzheimer's disease being the most common.
+There are several types of dementia, with Alzheimer's disease being the most common.

-Depression A mental health disorder characterised by persistent low moods.
+Depression A mental health related disorder characterised by persistent low moods.
+There may also be a range of other symptoms, which vary from person to person.

 Dermatitis A general term used to describe inflammation of the skin